TheOnlyZac/sly1/README.md

 #### Testing

-You can run `cmake --build . --target check && ctest .`  or `make check` in the build directory in order to run tests.
+In the build directory, run `cmake --build . --target check && ctest .`  or `make check` to run tests.

 ## Style Guide